mbeddr/mps-build-backends/launcher/README.md

 }
 ```

-Besides configuring a `JavaExec` task, it is also possible to configure the  `project.javaexec` operation.
-In this case,
+The `configure` method accepts any `JavaForkOptions` implementation, such as a `JavaExec` or `Test` task, or
+the `project.javaexec` operation.
+When a task is configured, the temporary directory of the task is used by default
-the MPS temporary directory needs to be set explicitly by calling `withTemporaryDirectory()`.
+for MPS caches and logs, otherwise it must be set explicitly by `withTemporaryDirectory()`.

 # Effect